apetros/RAMSES_doc/index.rst

 Welcome to RAMSES documentation!
 RAMSES is time-domain, dynamic, simulator for future electric power systems.
 RAMSES is only available under Windows and Linux.
 Unfortunately, other OS are not supported at the moment.

 RAMSES provides two main ways of running simulations.
-The first one is through a :ref:`gui`.
+The first one is through a `Java GUI interface <http://www.montefiore.ulg.ac.be/~vct/software.html>`_.
 The second method is through a :ref:`py_inter`.

+This website is only considered with the Python extension of RAMSES, named PyRAMSES.

 .. _start_installing-runtime-libraries: